Sustainability

 Our coalition of forward-thinking brand, manufacturer, and converter members are empowering consumers through awareness and transparency around proper disposal.

-Recycle packages with the Widely Recyclable label through curbside or drop-off programs.
+Packages can be recycled with the Widely Recyclable label through curbside or drop-off programs.
 Packages with this label are accepted by 60% of America’s recycling facilities and 50% of Canada’s.

 Look for the How2Recycle icon on all of our Red Gold labels for direction on how to recycle the different packaging (ie cans, bottles, etc).